 The Nike Women’s Air Max 90 (Amazon.com) is slick and comfortable.
 Customers that have bought the shoes report feeling satisfied with the purchase.

 Below are some more great picks from Nike.
 Below the table is our review of each shoe.
+Also, if you look at this list and you want some more options make sure to check out our complete list of the best shoes for nurses.

 Best Nike Shoes for Nurses